open-contracting/standard/standard/docs/en/implementation/ppp_framework.md

 milestones
 * Operating subsidies and their periodicity or milestones

 Subsidy a proportion of project value can be reported in the ```contract/financialModel``` block, with a code of 'subsidyRatio'.
-(TODO: CHECK THIS CODE)

 ### VI.3.
 Service payments